TilBlechschmidt/WebGrid/docs/kubernetes/access.md

         paths:
           - path: /
             backend:
-              serviceName: example-web-grid
+              serviceName: example-webgrid
               servicePort: http
 ```

 !!! note
     You may have to add additional properties to the spec for it to work depending on your cluster setup.
-Consult your cluster admin (or documentation) for more details.
+Consult with your cluster admin (or documentation) for more details.

 !!! warning
     As the Ingress adds another HTTP proxy to the request chain it could pose a bottleneck!
 If you want to avoid this consider running your tests [inside the cluster](#cluster-internal-access).